The Transport Oka-Grauert Principle for Simple Surfaces: Preliminaries

 As in \cite{GK} we introduce the first order operators

 Clearly $X=\eta_{+}+\eta_{-}$.
 We have

 In particular, $X$ has the following important mapping property

-We will often use all of the above for smooth functions taking values in complex matrices $\mathfrak{gl}(n,\C)$ and we will not make any distinction in the notation as it will become clear from the context.
+We will often use all of the above for smooth functions taking values in complex $n\times n$ matrices, which we indistinctly denote by $\C^{n\times n}$ or $\gl(n,\C)$, if we wish to think of them as Lie algebra of $GL(n,\C)$.
+(We also use the notation $\Omega_k$ in the matrix valued case.)